New Zealand's Next Top Model season 1: Episode 10: The Girls Hit The Runway To L.A

-The 6 remaining girls arrive in L.A and go sight seeing; they then go to the L.A Division of NEXT Model Management to meet with manager, Alexis Borges.
-He gives the girls advice - Hosanna is too short for the agency hence they would not accept her; Victoria is considered ordinary; Teryl-Leigh and Ruby need to lose weight if they want a high fashion career; Christobelle is wearing too much makeup and Laura is to work on her posture.
+The 6 remaining contestants arrive in Los Angeles.
+They go to the Los Angeles Division of NEXT Model Management to meet with manager, Alexis Borges.
+He gives the girls advice - Hosanna is too short for the agency hence they would not accept her; Victoria is considered ordinary; Teryl-Leigh and Ruby need to lose weight if they want a high fashion career; Christobelle is wearing too much makeup, and Laura is to work on her posture.
 At breakfast the next morning, Teryl-Leigh makes a healthy choice and eats wedges instead of chips.

 The girls then arrive at Los Angeles Fashion District.
 They have US$75 and thirty minutes to buy an entire outfit.
-Laura, Hosanna and Ruby showed an effortless outfit as a professional model.
-Teryl-Leigh is criticized for picking an unflattering outfit.
 Christobelle and Victoria were late and disqualified.
 Teryl-Leigh, Christobelle and Victoria have to spend time in a fish tank at their hotel for 3 hours, while making it look like fashion.

 The challenge this week was a CoverGirl commercial advertising TruBlend Makeup Collection.
-Ruby and Christobelle really embodied a true and believable CoverGirl; Teryl-Leigh was once again told that she was uninspiring and depressing; Laura impressed the Cover Girl client; Hosanna was criticized for being crazy and frighteningly scary and Victoria for being monotone and lifeless despite looking like a cover girl.
 Christobelle won the challenge and picked Ruby and Teryl-Leigh to share her prize to go on more sight seeing at night in L.A.

-The photoshoot is an alluring, mysterious high fashion shoot under the Santa Monica Pier.
-The girls are surprised and overwhelmed that their photographer is Nigel Barker.
-Nigel makes the girls nervous but he inspired the girls to impress and do well.
-Christobelle, Laura and Victoria are praised for their performance; Teryl-Leigh was battered for being sad and uninspiring; Ruby didn't deliver up to a high standard and Nigel said that Hosanna was crazy and righteous.
+The photoshoot is a high fashion shoot under the Santa Monica Pier.
+The girls are surprised that their photographer is Nigel Barker.

-At panel, Hosanna breaks down because her craziness and over-exaggerated poses dampened both the photoshoot and the commercial, although she did still have a great photo.
+At panel, Hosanna breaks down because her craziness and overexaggerated poses dampened both the photoshoot and the commercial, although she did still have a great photo.
 Victoria produces an amazing photo and Nigel commented that she has a face that can work on an international level.
 Laura and Christobelle impress the judges and especially Nigel Barker.
 Teryl-Leigh's photo was depressing and sad and Ruby just had a mediocre photo that didn't do her body justice.

 Christobelle was called first and Teryl-Leigh and Hosanna land in the bottom two and Teryl-Leigh is eliminated much to the girls' surprise.
-As Teryl-Leigh leaves the elimination room, Hosanna is smirking and happy that Teryl-Leigh got eliminated before her.